Agency Asset Management System

 After logging into GSAXcess®, the system identifies the individual logging in as an AAMS user by the Agency/Bureau Code associated with the account, and automatically routes the individual into the AAMS module.

-To find out how AAMS can help you inventory and track your excess property, watch this informational video.
+Watch this informational video to find out how AAMS can help you inventory and track your excess property.

 Note: This video is hosted by a nongovernment commercial site.